Transition from a New-Unit Commissioner to a Unit Commissioner

 Plan: The unit membership chair should develop and implement a year-round growth plan that incorporates all methods of recruitment, working closely with the chartered organization, local schools, and feeder units in the community (if applicable); the district membership committee; and the unit commissioner.

-Act: Whether building a new unit or growing an established one, units will want to follow the steps to recruiting youth members outlined in the Unit Performance Guide.
+Act: Whether building a new unit or growing an established one, units will want to follow the steps to recruiting youth members outlined in the Unit Roadmap.
 A year-round growth plan addresses all methods listed there to help attract new Scouts.

 A New Unit’s First Meeting